Book Cover

 Traders that short a stock are betting that it will decrease in value, so that when they go to fulfill their commitment to repurchase the shares, they can do so at a lower price.
 Their profits are equal to the difference in price from the original sell to the subsequent buy.

-As brokers do not allow traders to short stocks under a certain threshold price (ie-$5.00, but it is dependent on the broker), it is impossible to short penny stocks.
+As many brokers do not allow traders to short stocks under a certain threshold price (ie-$5.00, but it is dependent on the broker), it is often difficult to short penny stocks.
+The broker also needs to have a client who owns the actual shares, for them to allow anyone to short that penny stock.

-This is probably for the best, as I discourage any new or intermediate investors from shorting stocks at any level.
+This is probably for the best, as I discourage any new or intermediate investors from shorting stocks at any level, and penny stocks specifically.

 Unlike regular investing, where the most you can lose is 100% of your investment, with short-selling your losses are unlimited.